 One of the things I get a lot of comments on are my piercings.
 As someone who is NOT into tattoos, I am definitely into piercings.
 Why?
 No idea.
 I’m anti-tattoos because they’re too permanent.
 And for someone who tends to make quick decisions due to lack of patience, I feel like it’s a bad combination for me.
 But piercings aren’t permanent and are a lot less work.

 A fun fact you may or may not know about me, is that I had my nose pierced in the 8th grade.
-It was adroable, a cute little diamond stud.
+It was adorable, a cute little diamond stud.
 My mom brought me to the piercing studio to get it done.
 Which most people would think is insane, but my mom thought they were cute too!
 And it was!
 I wish I got it re-done years ago as it fell out during cheer practice in high school and I could never get it back in and just gave up.
 Now everyone seems to have a pretty gold hoop in their nose and I’m obsessed.
-At 33, I think I’m officially too old to NOW get a nose ring.
+At 34, I finally decided to get it re-pierced and I’m so glad I did.